desmondwong1215/tp/docs/UserGuide.md

 #### Viewing All Students and Courses: `list`

-Allows users to view a list of all existing courses and student.
+Allows users to view a list of all existing courses and students.

 **Format:** `list`